Minnesota voter registration guide

 - Summary: Minnesota has same day registration.
 You can register and vote during the early voting period and on Election Day.

 - Where to go:

 Go to your designated voting location.
-Click here to find out where to vote.
+Click here to find where to vote.

 - What to bring:

 Bring your Minnesota driver's license or state ID card with you.
-If you don't have one, bring one photo ID issued by any state or the federal government, and bring one document that shows your name and current address.
-Acceptable documents include a recent utility bill, bank statement, paycheck, residential lease, or any government document that shows your name and address.
+If you don't have one, bring one photo ID issued by any state, the Federal Government, any approved tribe (must include name, signature, and photo), or from any Minnesota institution of higher education.
+Additionally, you will need to bring one document that shows your name and current address, including a recent utility bill, bank statement, paycheck, residential lease, student fee statement, or any government document that shows your name and address.

 - Need help?
 Contact your local election office if you have questions.

 Registering to vote in Minnesota with a felony conviction

 If you have been convicted of a felony and would like to register to vote, please visit Restore Your Vote.
 They will help you determine your eligibility and guide you through the process.